 Best Sprint Spikes for Juniors and Beginners

 - Nike Zoom Rival S: A great fitting sprint spike.
-It has a good spike plate and a universal fit which is more accommodating of a wider foot than many running spikes, without being too wide for the narrower foot.
+It has a good smaller fitted spike plate and a universal fit which is more accommodating of a wider foot than many of the other available running spikes, without being too wide for the narrower foot.

-- Adidas Sprintstar: A well built sprint spike, available in men’s and women’s, and a safe bet for those with less experience who may not be able to control a really powerful spike.
+- Adidas Sprintstar: A well built multi purpose sprint spike, available in men’s and women’s, and a safe bet for those with less experience who may not want the stiffer and really powerful spike.

 Best Distance Spikes for 800M and 1500M

-- Adidas Distancestar: Offers the right mix of underfoot cushioning and spike plate tension, to maximize your efforts and offer some protection to your legs.
+- Adidas Distancestar: This Offers the right mix of underfoot lovely cushioning and spike plate tension, to maximise your efforts and offer some great protection to your legs.

-- Nike Zoom Rival M: A lightweight middle distance spike with a breathable upper and some shock absorption.
+- Nike Zoom Rival M: A lightweight middle distance MD spike with a breathable open upper and some shock absorption.

 Best Distance Spikes for 3000M to 10,000M and Steeplechase

-- Adidas Adizero Avanti: It really doesn’t get better than this spike from Adidas.
-If you’re concerned about the toll to your legs and lower limb fatigue then this is the running spike for you.
-Beautifully light, responsive but flexible, protecting the foot from fatigue.
-Add to this the Boost cushioning, which offers more protection in such a narrow piece of foam than any other brand, and you’re going to be flying round the track leaving the rest for dust!
+- Adidas Adizero Avanti: It really doesn’t get better than this spike from Adidas, its superb for the distance crew.
+If you’re concerned about the toll to your legs and lower limb fatigue from all the running then this is the running spike for you.
+Beautifully light, responsive but flexible, protecting the foot from the track.
+Add to this the award winning Boost cushioning, which offers more protection in such a narrow piece of foam than any other brand, and you’re going to be flying round the track leaving the rest for dust!

-- Nike Zoom D: A Cushlon midsole offers protection over longer distances and a nicely breathable engineered mesh upper helps prevent sweatiness.
+- Nike Zoom D: A Cushlon midsole offers protection over the longer distances and a nicely breathable engineered mesh upper helps prevent the due sweat.
 Anatomically lasted to fit the natural shape of the foot, the Zoom D offers more space in the forefoot than some others.

-- Nike Zoom Rival D: Nike’s entry level distance spike offers good cushioning and is a very good option for the price.
+- Nike Zoom Rival D: Nike’s entry level distance spike offers good cushioning and is worth the price and is a very good option for the price.

 Best Distance Spikes for Juniors

-- Adidas Allroundstar: Purpose built for junior track and field activities.
+- Adidas Allroundstar: Purpose built for junior athletes track and field activities.
 Provides grip and protection.

 Best All-Round Spikes

-- Nike Zoom Rival M: A versatile multi-purpose athletics spike designed for running, hurdling and jumping.
+- Nike Zoom Rival M: A versatile multi-purpose athletics spike designed for track running, hurdling and jumping.

-- Nike Zoom Rival D: Similar to the above but with a bit more cushioning in the heel and under the spike plate to protect your feet during the more impactful events.
+- Nike Zoom Rival D: Similar to the above but with a tad bit more cushioning within the heel and under the spike plate to protect your feet during the more impact events.